 Stretching will definitely decrease pain and allow for practicing mindfulness.
 It doesn’t matter when the stretching happens so long as the individual sticks with it and continues development to further their ability and flexibility.
 Core abdominal exercises are very helpful for back pain and strengthening.

 Many of us know that getting out in nature feels good mentally and physically, and it can actually relieve pain, too.
 Nature therapy or ecotherapy has shown to improve the psychological and physiological symptoms associated with chronic pain.
 Connecting to nature can have tremendous benefits towards optimal health.

 The heat from a topical agent or heating pad can soothe the mind and spine.
 Check with a doctor before trying any type of heat treatment.

 Taking breaks is essential for the mind in keeping stress levels balanced.
 This can lessen back pain.
 Just a few minutes to stop whatever and take a few minutes for yourself and your health.
 Taking proper physical and mental rests throughout the day to stretch out, move around, and do something else.
 This will help keep things open and fresh, as opposed to going through the same thing over and over with less than optimal results.
 The mind needs to reflect.

 Go easy on yourself; this is probably the most important form of self-care.
 If the pain is too intense, do not force yourself to work through it.
 Use the various techniques mentioned and go slowly with the fundamentals of combating pain and chronic pain.
 Slow down whenever you feel the need.

-The information herein on "Self-Care Practice When Back Pain Flares Up" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Self-Care Practice When Back Pain Flares Up" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.